 Stay On Your Feet® has researched and consulted with experts to identify best practice strategies to reduce the incidence of falls among older adults.
 For best practice strategies which are effective in reducing falls click here.

 2. Get involved in the Stay On Your Feet® Move Improve Remove campaign

 Move Improve Remove, are three steps for older adults to follow to help prevent falls so that they can stay on their feet and get on with enjoying the fun things in life.
 Stay On Your Feet® releases two Move Improve Remove campaigns per year.
 Each campaign focuses on one specific action to prevent falls.

-Download the Improve Your Health campaign toolkit to learn how you can get involved in the current campaign, Improve Your Health campaign.
+Download the Remove Hazards campaign toolkit to learn how you can get involved in the current campaign, Remove Hazards.